ProjectRemedy/Remedy/ooni/INSTALL.md

 - _oonib.conf_ is the configuration file (copy it firstly from _oonib.conf.example_);
 - a directory that will contain YAML reports received from probes, for later exploitation by the dashboard;
-- a directory where the Tor instance started by OONI backend will store its files, mostly in order to be able to announce the same hidden service at every restart.
+- a directory where the Tor instance started by OONI backend will store its files, mostly in order to be able to announce the same hidden service at every restart (*tor_datadir* setting in _oonib.conf_).

+OONI backend opens a number of ports to run [test helpers](https://ooni.torproject.org/docs/#test-helpers), including a helper to run SSL tests.
+For that, it needs an SSL certificate and secret key.
+They can be generated this way:

+    openssl req -newkey rsa:2048 -nodes -out crt.pem -keyout key.pem

+It will output the private key in _key.pem_ and the certificate in _crt.pem_.

 Starting the backend can be simply done by: